 - Bait-and-Switch: Vader's battle with Dr. Cylo's Trandoshan is ended when Morit comes up behind the Trandoshan and kills it.
 Vader tells him, "I will not forget what you did here today."
 Morit replies that gratitude is not necessary, as he only did it out of self-interest.
 Vader then clarifies that he's not grateful, he's angry that Morit butted in and deprived Vader of the chance to kill the Trandoshan himself.

 - Batman Gambit: Doctor Aphra pulls one on Darth Vader.
 She knows that Vader would kill her once she is no longer needed and thus requests him to not throw her into outer space, saying it terrifies her more than death by lightsaber.
-Vader being Vader of course decides to mercilessly throw her out of the airlock, which she anticipated and thus have Black Krrasantan and the killer droids stationed outside to pick her up once the Executor is out of sight.
+Vader being Vader of course decides to mercilessly throw her out of the airlock, which she anticipated and thus had Black Krrasantan and the killer droids stationed outside to pick her up once the Executor is out of sight.

 - Berserk Button: